fakhri-ghribi/ospf_multi_area/README.md

 # ospf_multi_area
-Config OPSF multi-Area on CSR1000v using Ansible and Jinja2
+Configuring OSPF multi-Area on CSR1000v using Ansible and Jinja2